-Richardson Racing secured another pair of podium finishes from its home weekend of the Michelin Ginetta Junior Championship season at Silverstone, including a fourth v
+Richardson Racing secured another pair of podium finishes from its home weekend of the Michelin Ginetta Junior Championship season at Silverstone, including a fourth victory of the year.

 A bruising encounter at Thruxton a week earlier had left the Corby-based team with plenty of work to do to ensure that Georgi Dimitov, Trennon Bettany and Rowan Vincent were all able to take to the track for pre-event testing at the Northamptonshire circuit – with all three cars fully repaired in time for the start of on-track action.

 Georgi would be the quickest of the trio during the two Friday practice sessions as he posted the sixth best time, with Trennon 14th fastest and Rowan in 16th – the close nature of the sessions being reflected by the fact that whole field was covered by little more than a second.

 Come qualifying on Saturday morning, Georgi put himself firmly in the mix for victory as he secured a place on the front row of the grid with the second fastest time, with Trennon lining up in 15th place and Rowan starting directly behind in 17th.

 Having moved into the lead on the opening lap, Georgi was shuffled back to third on lap three after losing places to rivals Joel Pearson and Tom Lebbon, and was forced into an unfortunate retirement when he was caught up in an incident involving the pair ahead on lap four.